MicrosoftDocs/Advertising-docs/BingAds/guides/sandbox.md

 > Sandbox may be down for maintenance, with or without prior notification.
 Efforts will be made to notify users before sandbox downtime.
 Notifications are posted in the [Bing Ads Developer Blog](https://blogs.msdn.microsoft.com/bing_ads_api/).

 ## <a name="access"></a>Getting Access
 The sandbox and production environments use separate credentials.
-To get access to sandbox, go to the sandbox's [Bing Ads](https://sandbox.bingads.microsoft.com) web application and click **Sign up** to get a sandbox account.
+To get access to sandbox, go to the sandbox's [Bing Ads](https://secure.sandbox.bingads.microsoft.com/Auth?EnvContext=Sandbox) web application and click **Sign up** to get a sandbox account.
 You will use the same username and password to call the API.

 When you sign up for an account, append _sbx to the username that you choose, for example contosoapi_sbx.
 In addition, do not specify a payment instrument.

 All Bing Ads customers may use the following multi-user developer token in sandbox: **BBD37VB98**

 > [!NOTE]
 > Authentication with a Microsoft Account is not supported in sandbox.
 You can test your sandbox application with the *UserName* and *Password* legacy header elements, and then with the *AuthenticationToken* element verify authentication of a Microsoft account via OAuth in production.
-For more information, see [Managing User Authentication with OAuth](../guides/authentication-oauth.md).
+For more information, see [Authentication with OAuth](../guides/authentication-oauth.md).

 ## <a name="bestpractices"></a>Sandbox Best Practices
 Sandbox should not be used in the same capacity as production.